gymnastjs/picturebook/README.md

   files: Array<StoryPaths>,     // output of getFiles()
   overwrite: boolean,           // true to replace failing or missing images
-  storyRoot: string,            // absolute path to the stories tunnelId?: string,            // if set, it will set up a SC tunnel with the id outputPath?: string,          // if set, where to store the test results as a
+  storyRoot: string,            // absolute path to the stories tunnel?: Tunnel,              // if set, it will set up a SC tunnel with the id outputPath?: string,          // if set, where to store the test results as a
                                 // json file matching the return of `runTests`
 |}): Promise<{|